Tools & calculators

 Reasonable points earning rate for a Visa card, but it’s capped

-It’s a recognised fact that Visa cards don’t earn rewards points at the same rate as AmEx cards, and this is a stand-alone Visa card.
+It’s a recognised fact that Visa cards don’t earn rewards points at the same rate as Amex cards, and this is a Visa card.
 The 0.5 points per dollar earning rate is also not as high as the scale offered by the ANZ Frequent Flyer Platinum and Black credit cards, but it’s realistic given the much lower annual fee for this card.